Mental Health After Diagnosis of Autoimmune and Autoinflammatory Arthritis Diseases

 • Cognitive-behavioral therapy (CBT) – Helps reframe negative thoughts and develop healthier coping mechanisms.

-• Medication options – Antidepressants or anti-anxiety medications may be recommended for severe cases.
+• Medication options – Antidepressants or anti-anxiety medications may be recommended for some.

 • Journaling – Writing about emotions can help process feelings and track mental health patterns.